- Skis are long and unwieldy, meaning they may be labeled “oversized” by shipping companies

 Most couriers automatically insure their shipments up to $50 or $100.
 Obviously, this amount of insurance won’t cover any damage, loss, or theft of a set of skis.
 You can purchase added insurance from your courier when you create your shipment.

-Insurance rates for packages are calculated based on the declared value of the shipment, plus a small minimum.
+Insurance rates for packages are calculated based on the shipment's declared value, plus a small minimum.
 Here are prices for added USPS insurance.

 All totalled, insuring a $1,000 pair of skis costs around $15.
 For peace of mind, this is a small price to pay.